Concrete recycling: A concrete plan to save $$$

 Screening crushed concrete

-The most common way to screen crushed concrete is to use a vibrating “screen box”.
-This machine is equipped with screens of different sizes through which the material can be passed, filtered and separated based on aggregate particle size.
-Screeners come in a wide range of sizes so there will always be one to suit your application and need.
-For a more in depth blog on 'what is a screener' click here!
+The most common way to screen crushed concrete is to use a vibrating “screen box."
+This machine is equipped with screens of different sizes through which the material can be passed, filtered, and separated based on aggregate particle size.
+Screeners come in a wide range of sizes so there will always be one to suit your application and needs.

 Using a conveyor